How To Keep News Years’ Resolutions from Reverting to Default

 So you’d like to read the Bible through in a year in ten translations?
 How about choosing one translation and then choosing a plan to follow?
 There are so many choices out there.
 You can follow a plan online, or print out your own plan.
 Try this , or this.
 Or you can google and find your own plan.

 You want to improve a relationship with someone?
 What’s your plan?
 You’re going to wait for them to call you, hoping things will get better without your doing anything about it?
 If you don’t have a plan and don’t implement it, you’ll revert to default mode.
 At the end of the year, what are the chances the relationship will be any better?
 Would a plan be better than living in default?
 I realize that there is more involved in relationships than a scheduled encounter.
-The point I am making is that if you don’t do anything, your relationship will remain in default.
+The point I am making is that if you don’t do anything, your relationship remains in default.

 You want to start attending and/or choose a church?
 What’s your plan?
 Visit four churches in four months, one a month for each month?
 Visit in a Bible study?
 Just stay home until the mood to be a stranger in a church hits you?
 What are the chances it will happen if you don’t have a plan?